What are the prettiest villages in Essex?

 Nearby Dedham Vale, an Area of Outstanding Natural Beauty, is an especially popular rural location in Essex and welcomes thousands of visitor’s each year.

-Living in Castle Hedingham is perfect for those craving to live in one of Essex’s prettiest villages.
+Living in Castle Hedingham is perfect for those craving to live in a pretty Essex village.

 Whilst commuting from the village is not perfect, nearby Chelmsford allows fantastic transport links to London and the rest of Essex.